terminusdb/terminusdb-docs/md/reference/reference-api.md

   @file.json
 ```

-The file `file.json` might look like one of these:
+The file `file.json` can look like one of these:

 ```
 { "@type": "Person", "name": "Socrates" }